Adult Immunization Awareness

 Adults 65 years of age and older are considered high risk for developing flu-related complications.
 Pregnant women have also been identified as high risk and are encouraged to receive a flu shot.
-This year, more than 100,000 HAP members are eligible to receive an annual flu shot.
+This year, more than 100,000 members are eligible to receive an annual flu shot.

 Pneumonia is an infection of the lungs that is usually caused by bacteria or viruses.
 Globally, pneumonia causes more deaths than any other infectious disease.
 However, it can be prevented with vaccines.

 While all adults over 65 years of age are encouraged to receive a pneumonia vaccination, adults up to 64 years of age and who have underlying medical conditions such as diabetes or HIV, and adults 19-64 years of age who smoke cigarettes or have asthma are at increased risk for getting pneumonia.
 This year, more than 90,000 HMO members are eligible to receive a pneumonia vaccination.

 To view the recommended immunization schedule for each family member, please visit cdc.gov .

 To view your immunization status, please log in and visit Health Reminders.